Shanmukhi1920/Sales-Forecasting/README.md

 # Sales_Forecasting
 ## Overview
-This project aims to forecast weekly sales in the Technology category using time series analysis techniques.
-The primary objective is to identify trends and seasonal patterns in the sales data to develop accurate forecasting models.
-Various ARIMA (Autoregressive Integrated Moving Average) models and Vector Autoregressive (VAR) models are evaluated to determine the best fit.
-Additionally, regression with ARIMA errors is applied to forecast related sales categories, such as Office and Furniture, based on the Technology sales data.
+This project focuses on predicting weekly sales in the Technology category using advanced time series analysis.
+The main goal is to uncover trends and seasonal patterns in sales data to create precise forecasting models.
+It employs a range of sophisticated techniques, including ARIMA (Autoregressive Integrated Moving Average) and Vector Autoregressive (VAR) models, to determine the most effective approach.
+The project extends its analysis by using regression with ARIMA errors to forecast sales in related categories like Office and Furniture, leveraging insights from Technology sales data.
+This comprehensive approach aims to provide valuable sales predictions for multiple product categories, potentially improving inventory management, resource allocation, and strategic planning in retail or e-commerce settings.

 ## Data Link
 The dataset used in this project contains retail data of a global superstore for 4 years..